-Eligible disaster means a bushfire, cyclone, flood, earthquake, storm surge, landslide, meteorite strike, tornado, tsunami, storm - including hail, rain and/or wind event or terrorist act.
+Eligible disaster means a bushfire, cyclone, flood, earthquake, storm surge, landslide, meteorite strike, tornado, tsunami, storm - including hail, rain and/or wind, event or terrorist act.

-Eligible separate business means a separate business that would be a commercially viable and autonomous business if the other separate businesses operated by the eligible entity ceased to operate.
+Eligible separate operation means a non-profit organisation that would continue to run autonomously if other separate non-profit operations carried on by the eligible entity ceased to operate.